How to Report Rent Payments to a Credit Bureau

 Use a Credit Card to Pay Your Rent

-While your rent payments won't be listed as a separate tradeline on your credit report, using your credit card for your rent can still boost your credit score.
+While your rent payments won't be listed as a separate tradeline on your credit report, using your credit card for your rent still can boost your credit score.
 Check to see whether your landlord accepts credit card payments and note any service fees that might be charged for using a credit card.
-If you're using a rewards credit card to pay your rent, you can even earn points or cash back on your rent payments.
+If you're using a rewards credit card to pay your rent, you can earn points or cash back on your rent payments.

 When you use a credit card to pay your rent, make sure to pay off your full balance just as if you were paying rent.
 That's the best way to stay out of debt, improve your credit score, and get the full benefit of making timely rent payments.

 There are several companies that will report rent payments on your behalf.
 Monthly fees vary between services and some charge an initial enrollment fee to get started.
 In some cases, your landlord may have to verify your rent payments for them to be included in your credit report.
 Note that even when rent payments are included in your credit report, they may not be included in your credit score calculation.